SoftwareMaintenanceEvolution/tutorial-1-Cattlepillow/README.md

 # Introduction
 Hi!
-I'm CHOONG YI YANG, a student in the Software Maintenance and Evolution course.
+I'm Choong Yi Yang, a final-year Computer Science (Software Engineering) student at Universiti Malaya.
-I expect to learn a lot about modern software maintenance practices and how to work with legacy systems.
+I'm excited to dive deeper into **Software Maintenance and Evolution** and learn effective strategies for maintaining and improving software systems.

-**Fun fact**: I love playing the guitar in my free time.
+**Fun fact**: I'm passionate about swimming and video games!
-**Course expectations**: To gain hands-on experience in maintaining and evolving software.
+**Course expectations**: To enhance my skills in maintaining, debugging, and evolving software, with practical experience working on real-world systems.

 ![My Image](Profile.png)  <!-- Link to the uploaded image -->
 ## GitHub Profile
 You can view my personalized GitHub profile